 1. They Are A Great Source of Protein

 The chia seed is a great plant source of protein, containing 4.7 grams of protein per ounce.
 They contain all eight essential amino acids, a rarity for a non-animal based food and are much higher in protein than many other plants.
 They still don’t compare to animal-based proteins, but especially considering the other beneficial properties of chia seeds, they are worth consuming regularly.

 2. Packed with Other Nutrients

 Don’t let their tiny size fool you… chia seeds are a big source of many nutrients!

-Just two tablespoons of chia seeds (about an ounce) contains 10 times the Omega-3s of an equal serving of walnuts, more iron than a cup of spinach and a host of other nutrients in smaller amounts.
+Just two tablespoons (about an ounce) contains 10 times the Omega-3s of an equal serving of walnuts, more iron than a cup of spinach and a host of other nutrients in smaller amounts.
 They are also a great source of beneficial fats, fiber and about as many antioxidants per serving as blueberries.

 In fact, chia seeds contain the highest level of Omega-3s of any known plant.
 It is important to note that they contain Alpha Linoleic Acid (ALA) form found in plant foods but not docosahexaenoic acid (DHA), the form found in fatty fish.

 The body can convert some ALA to DHA, but it is relatively inefficient at this process, so ideally, we should consume both ALA and DHA from food sources.

 3. Support Digestion